Gareth Ainsworth: Wycombe Wanderers

-Following the sacking of Gary Waddock, Ainsworth was appointed as Wycombe Wanderers's caretaker manager on 24 September 2012.
+Following the dismissal of Gary Waddock, Ainsworth was appointed as Wycombe Wanderers's caretaker manager on 24 September 2012.
 Before he took charge, Wycombe had picked up just four points from their seven league games.

 After a loss and a draw, he led the team to victory over Torquay United on 6 October, and provided the cross himself for the opening goal of the game.
 In October, he signed Portuguese winger Bruno Andrade on loan from QPR.
 A further win over Fleetwood Town, Andrade scoring the only goal of the game, lifted the club out of the relegation zone.
 Ainsworth was appointed as the club's manager on a permanent basis on 8 November.
 In December 2012, the "Chairboys" gained ten out of a possible 15 points to rise ten points clear of the relegation zone – Ainsworth was recognised for this achievement by being nominated for the division's manager of the month award.
 In April 2013, Ainsworth signed a new two-year managerial contract, and also announced his retirement as a player.

 Ainsworth lost striker Joel Grant to Championship club Yeovil Town at the start of the 2013–14 season, and signed attackers Jon-Paul Pittman, Steven Craig, and Paris Cowan-Hall to replace him.
 Defenders Dave Winfield and Charles Dunne also left Wycombe for clubs in higher divisions (though Dunne was loaned back to Wycombe for the season as part of the transfer).
 He signed right-back Nick Arnold and midfielder Billy Knott on loan.
 In the January transfer window he sold 18-year-old centre-back Kortney Hause to Wolverhampton Wanderers, and signed 19-year-old former Arsenal winger Anthony Jeffrey on a free transfer.
 Wycombe ended an eight-match run without a win with a 1–0 victory over league leaders Chesterfield on 22 February, earning Ainsworth a mention as the Football League manager of the week.
 On the final day of the season Wycombe needed to win at Torquay United and hope results went their way elsewhere to stay up; they won their match 3–0 and finished outside of the relegation zone on goal difference.